harryzhux/issue-antd-menuitem/README.md

 % npm start
 ```
 This should open the browser @http://localhost:3000.
-Mouse over the down-arrow button to show the imenu items and use browser's Inpect feature to see the warnings (in red):
+Mouse over the down-arrow button to show the menu items and use browser's Inpect feature to see the warnings (in red):

 Warning: Stateless function components cannot be given refs.
 Attempts to access this ref will fail.null

-The "null" part is fixed by facebook React team (see https://github.com/facebook/react/issues/10831).
+The "null" part has been fixed by facebook React team and will be released in 16.1. (see https://github.com/facebook/react/issues/10831)